-(e) Authority to issue shares pursuant to Sections 75 and 76 of the Companies Act, 2016 (Resolution 7)
+(d) Authority to issue shares pursuant to Sections 75 and 76 of the Companies Act 2016 (Resolution 8)

-The proposed Ordinary Resolution 7, if passed, will give flexibility to the Directors of the Company to issue shares up to a maximum of ten percent (10%) of the issued share capital of the Company at the time of such issuance of shares and for such purposes as they consider would be in the best interest of the Company without having to convene separate general meetings.
+The proposed Ordinary Resolution 8, if passed, will give flexibility to the Directors of the Company to issue shares up to a maximum of ten per centum (10%) of the issued share capital of the Company at the time of such issuance of shares and for such purposes as they consider would be in the best interest of the Company without having to convene separate general meetings.
 This authority, unless revoked or varied at a general meeting, will expire at the conclusion of the next AGM of the Company.